simchikoops/Smike/Project.md

 * Coins fall from the sky from chutes.
 Over water they disappear; might bounce off surfaces w/ physics
 * Coin collection provides attack power
   Coin color per attack type.
 * "Bad" coins: round holes.
-Lose all you have in that category.
+Lose all you have in that category?
 * As demons approach they are more efficient to kill; that number is reported.
 But past 100% the demon is invulernerable and kill(s) made.
 * Tracks have a single type of demon, but there are many of them on many tracks.
 * 1 demon drags down 1 mortal